qadenz/qadenz.github.io/_docs/writing-tests.md

 - TestNG functionality is available with things like Groups, Data Providers and Factory classes (examples)

 - Test dependencies are not recommended for @Test methods.

+- Remove any overlap from Execution Management.
+In fact, rename Execution Management completely.